rebremer/blog-snapshotbackup-azuredatalake/Readme.md

 ### HttpSnapshotIncBackupContainerProducer
 - Script checks for modified blobs in a storage account container.
 In case it detects a modified blob, it creates a snapshot of the modified blob and adds a backup request message to the storage queue.
 Backup request message only contains metadata of the modified blob.
 - Script shall be run by Producer N that ingests data to container N in the datalake.
 Typically, this script shall be added as last step in the ADFv2 pipeline that ingest data to the container for the Producer.
-In this, only the Producer ADFv2 Managed Identity and the Azure Function Managed Identity have write access to this container.
+In this, only the Producer ADFv2 Managed Identity and this Azure Function Managed Identity have write access to this container.

 ### HttpSnapshotIncBackupStorageReconciliation
 - Script checks for blobs that have no snapshots or outdated snapshots in a storage account.
 In case it detects a blob without snapshot or an outdated snapshot, it creates the snapshot.